s-victor/TinyPedal/docs/customization.md

 Also important to note, not every setting allows float point value that contains decimal places.
 Usually if a number (default value) does not contain any decimal place, that means it only accepts `integer`.
 Make sure not to add any decimal place, otherwise error may occur.

-## Classes preset file
+## Classes preset
-**Classes preset JSON file is used for displaying name & color that matches specific vehicle classes.**
+**Classes preset is used for displaying name & color that matches specific vehicle classes.**

 Classes preset can be customized by accessing `Vehicle class editor` from `Config` menu in main window.
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `classes.json` file will be generated and saved in `TinyPedal\settings` folder after first time launch of the APP.

 To modify class setting, open `Vehicle class editor` and edit entries from each rows and columns.
 Each row represents a vehicle class.
 First column is full vehicle class name that must match in-game vehicle class name.
 Second column is abbreviation name.
-Third column is color code.
+Third column is color (HEX code).
+Double-click on color to open color dialog.

 To add new class, click `Add Class` button.
 Note, the editor can auto-detect and fill-in full vehicle class name from current active session.
 It is recommended to join or start a session with corresponding vehicle before adding new class entries.